anshuprojectbill986295/collegemate/README.md

 - **Background Work:** WorkManager is used for scheduled local tasks such as birthday notifications.
 - **Dependency Management:** The current implementation uses manual dependency injection through repository / Firebase instances rather than a full Hilt-based Clean Architecture setup.

-> **Architecture note:** The project uses MVVM and repository-based separation.
-It does **not** claim to be a full multi-module Clean Architecture implementation.

 ---